mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 08.md

 ## An Invitation
 - Fresh from the arena, we were greeted by [[Rahadin]] and his 1000 dead screaming friends, carrying an invitation from [[Strahd|The Moonbearer]]
 - We took a magical train from town heading to Strahd's Castle, while [[Escher]] provided us with fancy clothes
-- We also were provided a riddle box that we solved very quickly that contained gloves, cloaks and a bottle of wine for us to share. [[Arran Tirran|Arran]] and [[Martyn]] hogged the bottle
+- We also were provided a riddle box that we solved very quickly that contained gloves, cloaks and a bottle of wine for us to share. [[Arran]] and [[Martyn]] hogged the bottle
 - We're met at the castle by [[Anastrasya]], the eldest bride of The Moonbearer, dressed all in red.
 We have the necessary introductions
 - [[Eliziel]] reappears from her bottle and is immediately provided an outfit by a freaked-out Escher.
 In the bottom of her chest is a note.
 Anastrasya makes a grab for it, but Arran firebolts it.
 Rahadin has a sword at his throat in seconds, and Ravaria aims her pistol at him.
 Shit gets tense
 - [[Mr Storyteller]] is reluctant to go in, telling [[Ravaria]] not to.
 Eventually, things calm down a little and we head inside the castle